Count min sketch

 Applications

-Similarity of words, assume that we have a stream of pairs (word, context), the problem is to find if two words A, B are similar in meaning based on the context where they appear, the similarity of two words is computed with:
+Similarity of words: Assume that we have a stream of pairs (word, context).
+The problem is to find if two words,

-To solve the problem we can create a matrix of size O(number of words * number of contexts).
-The intuition behind this formula is that it measures how likely A and B are to occur close to each other (enumerator) in comparison to how often they would co-occur if they were independent (denominator).
+The intuition behind this formula is that it measures how likely A and B are to occur close to each other (numerator)

-The solution is to transform the matrix such that the word-context pair frequencies are stored in the count-min sketch, the occurrences of words and contexts are kept in other hash maps.
+The solution is to transform the matrix such that the word-context pair frequencies are stored in the count-min sketch; the occurrences of words and contexts are kept in other hash maps.

-Range queries Use a segment tree where each node is a CMS
+Range queries: Use a segment tree where each node is a CMS.

 Images taken from: Algorithms and Data Structures for Massive Datasets